vivekkumarq/Java_begining_to_medium_level/README.md

 # Java: From Beginning to Medium Level 🚀

 Welcome to the **Java Beginning to Medium Level** repository!
 This repository contains Java practice programs and concepts designed for beginners to intermediate learners.
-It covers a variety of topics, from basic syntax to data structures and object-oriented programming (OOP).
+It covers a variety of topics, from basic syntax to data structures and object-oriented programming (OOP) and also **Leetcode Practice codes** .

 ---